College of Engineering & Applied Science Living Learning Community

 FUEL dinners allow students to connect with faculty on a more personal level.
 (Photo/Provided)

-The CEAS LLC aims to create an environment that fosters collaborative learning, community engagement, and the students' development of an identity that is conducive to success in their chosen field.
+The CEAS LLC aims to create an environment that fosters collaborative learning, community engagement, and the development of a personal and professional foundation conducive to success in their chosen field..

 LLC students participate in a variety of programming:

-• Enjoy co-curricular activities that support the development of leadership skills and an engineering identity
+- Enjoy co-curricular activities that support the development of leadership skills and a strong foundation for success in engineering.

 Eligibility